FusionAuth/fusionauth-example-react/README.md

 All of your FusionAuth users have a `registration.data` object for storing arbitrary data related to the user.
 The example app allows logged-in users to modify `registration.data.userData` by changing its value in the `<textarea>`, but all `registration` information is able to be set in this way.

 When the `<textarea>` is changed, the React client makes a request to the Express server's `/set-user-data` route, which makes a request to FusionAuth's `/registration` endpoint.
-This also executes `setState()` in the React client

 ## Using This Example as a Starting Point

-TODO
+If you want to use this example app as a jumping-off point for your own FusionAuth app, you can easily strip it down or expand upon it.

+- remove, replace, or add React components in `/client/app/components/` and update references in `/client/app/index.js`
+- remove, replace, or add styles in `/client/app/styles/` and update references in `/client/app/index.css`
+- remove, replace, or add routes in `/server/routes/` and update references in `/server/index.js`

 ## Contributing